-Last year, after four years of eating chili-less Black Bean Burgers, carrot dogs, and French fries, I decided to veganized my old recipe by replacing the ground beef with a grain called bulgur that is available at many grocery stores.
+Then, after four years of eating chili-less Black Bean Burgers, carrot dogs, and French fries, I decided to veganized my old recipe by replacing the ground beef with a grain called bulgur that is available at many grocery stores.

-I like to make a big batch of it and store in freezer to use in recipes like tacos, stews, chili beans, etc. because bulgur adds a ground beef texture and soaks up flavors of dish you’re preparing.
+I like to make a big batch of it and store it in the freezer to use in recipes like tacos, stews, chili beans, no-meatloaf, etc. because bulgur adds a ground beef texture and soaks up flavors of dish you’re preparing.

 Made this on Monday and used no-salt added tomato sauce…it came out perfect!
 So delicious on carrot dogz.”–Chickavegan